Volunteering abroad sounds like one of those amazing, once in a lifetime and life changing experiences, right?

 I have volunteered in several countries all over the world.
 Most, if not all, organizations I volunteered with did not live up to the (high) expectations I had of the good they could do.
 They are often underfunded, they work with staff and volunteers who don’t get enough training and they have to deal with the fact that money doesn’t always go to where it should…

-Nonetheless I cherish my experiences volunteering abroad.
-I felt useful (to some extent), I learnt new skills and felt much more part of the local community than I would have felt had I just been a tourist in that country.
+Nonetheless, I cherish my experiences volunteering abroad.
+I felt useful (to some extent), I learned new skills and felt much more part of the local community than I would have felt had I just been a tourist in that country.